One of the questions I am frequently asked is "How do you make your

 produced truly beautiful and, just as important, believable maps.
 Kudos

 to you guys!
-You've doing great work!
+You've done great work!
 For those of you willing to dive

 into the more powerful graphics-editing programs, you will be limited